-Monthly Dignity exists because we believe that adequate access to menstrual hygiene products should be a right, not a privilege.
+Monthly Dignity exists because we believe that access to adequate, safe and AFFORDABLE menstrual hygiene products should be a right, not a privilege.

 Menstruation is a biological phenomenon that affects half of the world’s population, yet it remains unreasonably taboo.

 Avoidance of the topic brings about stigma, shame and unequal opportunities for menstruators worldwide - a form of sex-based discrimination.
-Unsurprisingly, the political and discursive void that surrounds menstruation disproportionately impacts individuals living in precarious situations and homelessness.
+Unsurprisingly, the political and discursive void that surrounds menstruation disproportionately impacts individuals living in precarious situations.